gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Should implement this by adding a new tool method on `PlatformToolChain`.
 7. Include the resulting `.res` files as input to the link task  (see `CppNativeBinariesPlugin` for example).
 8. For each `NativeBinary`, the `windows-resources` plugin defines a `PreprocessingTool` extension called `rcCompiler` (see `CppNativeBinariesPlugin` for example).
+    - If the target platform is not Windows, do not add.
     - Wire up the args and macros defined in this extension as defaults for the resource compile task.
+9. Add a sample

 ### Test cases